Ria Formosa

 About Ria Formosa

-Ria Formosa Natural Park protects approximately 180 square kilometres of barrier island lagoon system along the eastern Algarve coast of southern Portugal.
-Established in 1987, the park encompasses one of Europe's most important coastal wetlands, a dynamic system of barrier islands, tidal flats, salt marshes, sand dunes, and shallow lagoon waters stretching approximately 60 kilometres from Ancão to Cacela Velha.
-The system's five barrier islands and two peninsulas shelter a vast tidal lagoon from Atlantic wave action, creating exceptionally productive habitats for wildlife.
-The area supports enormous populations of migratory and wintering waterbirds along the East Atlantic Flyway and provides nursery habitat for commercially important fish and shellfish.
+Ria Formosa Natural Park protects approximately 17,664 hectares of barrier island lagoon system along the eastern Algarve coast of southern Portugal.
+[1] First designated a nature reserve in 1978 and elevated to Natural Park status in 1987, the park encompasses one of Europe's most important coastal wetlands, a dynamic system of barrier islands, tidal flats, salt marshes, sand dunes, and shallow lagoon waters stretching approximately 60 kilometres from Ancão to Cacela Velha.
+The system's five barrier islands — Barreta, Culatra, Armona, Tavira, and Cabanas — and two flanking peninsulas shelter a vast tidal lagoon from Atlantic wave action, creating exceptionally productive habitats for wildlife.
+[2] The area supports enormous populations of migratory and wintering waterbirds along the East Atlantic Flyway and provides nursery habitat for commercially important fish and shellfish.
 Traditional activities including salt production, oyster farming, and fishing have coexisted with the natural system for centuries.

 Wildlife Ecosystems

 The lagoon system supports internationally important waterbird populations with over 200 species recorded.
-Key wintering species include flamingo, spoonbill, avocet, and large concentrations of dunlin, grey plover, and other waders feeding on the productive mudflats.
-Breeding species include little tern, Kentish plover, and purple swamphen which has recovered dramatically in Portugal.
+[1] Key wintering species include flamingo, spoonbill, avocet, and large concentrations of dunlin, grey plover, and other waders feeding on the productive mudflats.
+Breeding species include little tern, Kentish plover, and purple swamphen — the latter the symbolic species of the park, now recovering strongly in Portugal.
 The chameleon maintains important populations in the sand dune and scrub habitats.
 The lagoon waters provide critical nursery habitat for sea bass, sole, and other commercial fish species.
 Oyster beds and clam populations sustain both the ecosystem and the local economy.
-Seahorses inhabit the seagrass meadows.
-Bottlenose dolphins occasionally enter the lagoon channels.
+Two species of seahorse — the long-snouted (Hippocampus guttulatus) and short-snouted (Hippocampus hippocampus) — inhabit the seagrass meadows, though both have declined sharply due to habitat loss and bycatch.
+[2]

 Flora Ecosystems

 The park encompasses the full range of coastal and wetland vegetation types.
 Extensive salt marshes dominated by glasswort, sea lavender, and sea purslane line the lagoon margins.
-Seagrass meadows of Zostera species carpet the shallow lagoon floor providing essential habitat for fish and invertebrates.
+Seagrass meadows of Zostera species carpet the shallow lagoon floor, providing essential habitat for fish, invertebrates, and seahorses.
 The barrier island dunes support marram grass, sea holly, and maritime pine scrub.
 Salt pan margins harbour halophytic communities.
 The transition to terrestrial environments features Mediterranean scrubland with mastic tree, palmetto, and cistus.
 Fig, carob, and almond trees characterise the surrounding agricultural landscape.
 The Algarve's warm climate supports subtropical elements in the flora.

 Geology

 The Ria Formosa is a dynamic barrier island lagoon system formed during the Holocene period through the interaction of wave processes, longshore sediment transport, and tidal dynamics.
 The barrier islands formed from sand accumulation driven by longshore drift from west to east.
-Tidal inlets between the islands allow water exchange maintaining the lagoon's connection with the ocean.
-The system is geologically dynamic with islands migrating, inlets opening and closing, and sand continuously redistributed by waves and currents.
+Six tidal inlets connect the lagoon to the Atlantic — five are natural and one is an artificial inlet created in 1952 to facilitate port access at Faro.
+[1] The system is geologically dynamic with islands migrating, inlets opening and closing, and sand continuously redistributed by waves and currents.
 The lagoon floor consists of fine sediment, sand, and shell material.
 The hinterland geology includes Mesozoic limestone and Tertiary sedimentary formations.

 Climate And Weather